dekuNukem/ATX4VC/device_specific/og_mac.md

 ### Assembly

-Note the top and bottom side of the PCB:
+Note the name of all the parts:

-Insert the **3.96mm 11-Pin Female Header** on the BOTTOM side:
+Observe the reference photo and assembly notes:

-Hold it in place with masking tape or sticky putty.
-Flip it over, solder **a single pin** first, then make sure the component is **straight in all directions**.
+Insert component, hold it in place with masking tape or sticky putty.
+Flip it over, solder **a single pin** first, then make sure the part is **straight in all directions**.

 If not, you can adjust it while melting that single pin.
-Once happy, solder the rest of the pins. **This applies to all components in this kit.**
+Once happy, solder the rest of the pins.

-Now you can do the same with the rest of the parts on the TOP side.

 I would suggest starting from shortest component to tallest.
-That would be fuse holder -> 0.1 inch headers -> terminal block -> fan header -> ATX connector -> 11-pin power connector.
+That would be 3.96mm female header -> fuse holder -> 0.1 inch headers -> terminal block -> fan header -> ATX connector -> 11-pin power connector.

-Observe the notes:

-fuse holder metal part all the way into plastic base.
+Make sure the solder melts properly and wets both the pin and pad to prevent cold solder joints, especially on thicker power pins.

 ### Inspection

+* Compare with the reference photo and notes, make sure part orientation is correct.

 * Solder joints should be shiny and smooth.
 If you see spikes, put on more flux and melt it again.

 * There must be no solder bridges.
 If any, put on flux and melt it to remove.

-* Make sure the solder melts properly and wets both the pin and pad to prevent cold joints, especially on thicker power pins.

 ### Cleaning